e-freiman/AlienWish/README.md

 # Alien Wish

+The goal of this project is to get / refresh Java programming skills through creating simple and useful application.
+The idea is to go through all stages from architecture and coding till deployment on Google Play

 ### Rules of engagement: ###

 * The first rule of this repository is we write code for learning